CloudLabsAI-Azure/PowerBI-Embedded/Lab_Guide/labguide.md

      ![](media2/1/m1s2.png)

-    >**Note**: If the window does not appear, try opening the portal in an InPrivate browser window.
+    >**Note:** If the window does not appear, try opening the portal in an InPrivate browser window.

 1. In the Add people window, type and select **PowerbiSDP (1)** in the search box, use the **dropdown (2)** to select **Admin (3)** role, click **Add (4)**, then click the **X (5)** button to exit the panel.